Pilot Studies

 -

-- Prevalence of accessing recovery housing for people who use MOUD and gaps in utilization
+- Prevalence of accessing recovery housing for people who are being treated with MOUD and gaps in utilization

-- Barriers to, and facilitators of, accessing recovery housing among people who use MOUD
+- Barriers to, and facilitators of, accessing recovery housing among people who are being treated with MOUD

-- Outcomes associated with accessing recovery housing for people who use MOUD and factors affecting such outcomes (such as supportive social networks)
+- Outcomes associated with accessing recovery housing for people who are being treated with MOUD and factors affecting such outcomes (such as supportive social networks)

 - Factors associated with MOUD adherence among recovery housing residents

-- Strategies for overcoming provider-level barriers to supporting residents who use MOUD
+- Strategies for overcoming provider-level barriers to supporting residents who are being treated with MOUD

-- Disparities related to accessing and benefiting from recovery residences among people who use MOUD
+- Disparities related to accessing and benefiting from recovery residences among people who are being treated with MOUD

 Eligibility